pruthvimp017/CAESAR-CIPHER-CLI-TOOL/README.md

 Help Menu
 python caesar.py --help

-🧾 Command-Line Arguments
+Command-Line Arguments
-Flag	Description
+Option	Description
 -t, --text	Input text
 -s, --shift	Shift value (integer)
--d, --decrypt	Enable decryption mode
+-d, --decrypt	Enables decryption mode
-🖥️ Run as a Windows Command (Optional)

-Create caesar.bat:

-@echo off
-python "%~dp0caesar.py" %*

-Add the folder to Environment Variables → Path

-Now run from anywhere:

-caesar -t "Attack at dawn!" -s 4

-🧠 Algorithm (High-Level)

-Read command-line arguments

-Normalize shift using modulo 26

-Reverse shift if decrypt mode

-For each character:

-Shift alphabetic characters

-Preserve others

-Print output

-📚 Use Cases

-Cryptography fundamentals

-CLI tool development practice
+Flowchart Diagram

+Figure: Flowchart representing the working of the Caesar Cipher CLI tool for encryption and decryption.

+Applications

+Learning basic cryptography concepts

+Understanding command-line based programs

-Academic assignments
+Academic assignments and lab submissions

-Interview / internship demonstrations
+Foundation for advanced encryption techniques

-⚠️ Limitations
+Limitations

-❌ Not cryptographically secure
+Not suitable for real-world secure communication

-❌ Easily breakable via brute force

-❌ Educational use only

-📄 Report

-A detailed project report with algorithm and flowchart is included:

-📎 Caesar_Cipher_CLI_Report.pdf
+Vulnerable to brute-force attacks

+Intended only for educational use

-🏁 Conclusion
+Conclusion

 This project demonstrates a clean and functional implementation of the Caesar Cipher using a Windows-based CLI approach.
-While unsuitable for real-world security, it effectively showcases command-line design, character manipulation, and basic cryptographic concepts.
+While the cipher itself is not secure for modern applications, the project effectively illustrates encryption logic, character manipulation, and command-line program design.